 The smoking box on the side has a separate compartment or piece that can hold your wood pellets and push those pellets inside.
 This box also has a power button and a temperature knob.

-Green Mountain Grills Davy Crockett Wi-Fi Portable Pellet Tailgate Grill
+13. Green Mountain Davy Crockett Wi-Fi Portable Pellet Tailgate

 A hopper located on the back can accommodate up to 40 pounds of pellets, and a release pipe on the end releases the excess steam and smoke to keep your foods from drying out.
 This grill and smoker has an impressive look too, with polished handles on the front that look like bull’s horns, a bright red finish and a powder-coated grate on the bottom for extra storage.